 While this all sounds good, a borrower who chooses to go with a 40-year mortgage is paying a premium to do so.

-The mortgage rate is higher, so that cuts into the “discount” afforded by a 40-year mortgage.
+As mentioned, the mortgage rate is higher, so that cuts into the “discount” afforded by a 40-year mortgage.

-And while the monthly mortgage payment may be lower, the total interest paid over the full term will be much higher, which makes one question whether $100 or so in monthly savings is worth it.
+And while the monthly mortgage payment might be lower, the total interest paid over the full term will be much higher, which makes one question whether $100 or so in monthly savings is worth it.

 On smaller mortgages, the payment different will be even more negligible.
 It may also be difficult to find a 40-year mortgage, since not all lenders offer them.